Hidden orders and phase transitions for the fully packed quantum loop model on the triangular lattice

+Therefore, in Fig.~\ref{fig:fig4}, we perform stochastic data collapse with both the vison order parameter $\phi$ and its Binder cumulant~\cite{beach2005data,wang2006high} as shown in Figs.~\ref{fig:fig4}(a) and (b); the details can be found in Supplementary Note 7.
+By including more data points and a larger parameter space for the optimization process, our scheme, as shown in Figs.~\ref{fig:fig4}(b) and (e), gives independent estimates of $V_c=0.59(2)$, $\beta=0.33(5)$, and $\nu=0.75(8)$, which are consistent with the O$(3)$ critical exponents of $\nu=0.7112(5)$ and $\beta=0.3689(3)$.
+Furthermore, in Figs.~\ref{fig:fig4}(e) and (f), $\phi$ and its Binder ratio are illustrated with a rescaled $x$-axis to show the high-quality data collapse.
+Our numerical analyses firmly establish that the QLM in \eqref{eq:eq1} realizes different limits of the effective action (\eqref{eq:eq3} in the next section) and are consistent with the latest understanding of the fixed points of cubic symmetry.

-{ \it Effective action and renormalization-group analysis.---}In order to fully understand the LN--VP first-order transition and the VP--QSL continuous transition, as well as their fundamental relation to the O($3$) and cubic fixed points in $(2+1)$D, we will need to first explain the effective action and the renormalization-group (RG) analysis of the problem in a more general and up-to-date setting.
-The low-energy description of these transitions, with the O($3$) order parameter $\bm{\phi}$ in Eq.~\eqref{eq:eq2}, can be cast into the action \cite{Krishanu2015} $S = \int dt d^2x \, L$ with the Lagrangian
+\\ In order to fully understand the LN--VP first-order transition and the VP--QSL continuous transition, as well as their fundamental relation to the O($3$) and cubic fixed points in $(2+1)$D, we will need to first explain the effective action and the renormalization-group (RG) analysis of the problem in a more general and up-to-date setting.
+The low-energy description of these transitions~\cite{Krishanu2015}, with the O($3$) order parameter $\bm{\phi}$ in \eqref{eq:eq2}, can be cast into the action $S = \int dt d^2x \, L$ with the Lagrangian

 coupled to a $\mathbb{Z}_2$ gauge theory.
-The $\mathbb{Z}_2$ gauge theory does not change the dynamics of the system; its effect is to gauge out operators that are odd under the $\mathbb{Z}_2$ symmetry which flip the sign of all three $\phi_i$ fields.
-The first three terms and the $\mu_6$ terms in Eq.~\eqref{eq:eq3} preserve the O($3$) symmetry.
-The $\nu_4$, $\nu_4$ and $\nu_6'$ terms, on the other hand, break the symmetry down to $(Z_2)^2\rtimes S_3=Z_2\times S_4$.
-The resultant group is sometimes referred as the ``cubic group'', since it is the symmetry group of a three-dimensional cube.
-This cubic model has a long history (for a review see Ref.~\onlinecite{Pelissetto:2000ek}) since its first appearance in describing the structural phase transition of perovskites~\cite{aharony1973critical,Aharony:2022ajv}.
-More recently, the structural phase transition of single layer transition metal dichalcogenides, such as MoS$_2$, was observed experimentally~\cite{duerloo2014structural,li2016structural,wang2017structural}, and this can also described by the effective action above~\cite{PhysRevMaterials.2.114002}.
+The $\ldots$ denote higher-order terms, whose explicit forms can be found in the SI.
+The $\mathbb{Z}_2$ gauge theory does not change the dynamics of the system; its effect is to gauge out operators that are odd under the $\mathbb{Z}_2$ symmetry which flips the sign of all three $\phi_i$ fields.
+The first three terms in \eqref{eq:eq3} preserve the O($3$) symmetry.
+The $\nu_4$ piece (ignoring other higher-order terms), on the other hand, breaks the O(3) symmetry to a three-dimensional cubic symmetry.
+This cubic model has a long history since its first appearance in describing the structural phase transition of perovskites~\cite{aharony1973critical,Aharony:2022ajv} (for a review, see Ref.~\cite{Pelissetto:2000ek}).
+More recently, the experimentally observed structural phase transitions of single-layer transition metal dichalcogenides~\cite{duerloo2014structural,li2016structural,wang2017structural}, such as MoS$_2$, have also been described by the effective action above~\cite{PhysRevMaterials.2.114002}.